-- Introduction: A sentence or two for how you open the call.
+- Introduction: A sentence or two about how you open the call.

-- Elevator Pitch: One to two sentences that provides a glimpse of how you help your customers.
+- Elevator Pitch: One to two sentences that provide a glimpse of how you help your customers.

 - Pre-Qualifying Questions: A set of questions that you can ask to learn more about the prospect and assess if they fit well with what you have to offer.

 - Examples of Pain Points: A list of pain points that you help to fix.